 I slid under my covers and pulled them up to my now-wobbling chin.
 Closing my eyes, I rolled over so I didn’t have to look at either of them.
-The truth is, I was scared.
-So very, very scared of this muggle-born Healer.
+The truth was, I was scared.
 Because despite my protests and my denials, I knew that I was sick, but I didn’t want to be fat again.

-I laid wide awake that night, fear filling my chest.
-A muggle healer.
+I lay wide awake that night, fear filling my chest.
+A Muggle Healer.
 No Scorpius.
 Fat.
-Failing school.
+No school.

 “Rose, Ductor Lewis is here for you,” Rivers said midmorning, sticking her head through the curtains.

 “Doctor,” I corrected her mutinously and turned away.
 I heard someone walking down the hospital wing towards my bed, and the curtains opened.
 I forced a passive smile onto my face and looked up at the ‘ductor’.
 I hid my surprise as a sleek, well-dressed young woman sat next to me.

 “Hello, Rose.”
 She had a pretty smile, and couldn’t be more than thirty.

 “Shall we,” she said, looking around with a frown, “Have a chat elsewhere?
 This place is awful.”